breuHQ/durex/README.md

 ## Why?

-Working with temporal and using it across multiple projects and follow the block, element, modifier technique, (famous for writing structured and maintainable css) to create idempotent workflow ids.
+Working with temporal and using it across multiple projects and follow the [block, element, modifier](https://getbem.com/introduction/), a technique for writing maintainable , to create idempotent workflow ids.
 Creating a shared library so that we don't have to use rewrite it again.

 ## Getting Started